 …all over Croatia…

-Night of the Fortresses is an event that takes place at highly impressive heritage monuments in Croatia, Bosnia & Hercegovina and Montenegro in early May.
+Night of the Fortresses is an event that takes place at highly impressive heritage monuments in Croatia, Bosnia & Hercegovina and Montenegro; this year it will take place on 8th and 9th May 2026.
 Locations in Croatia include Senj, Korcula, Slavonski Brod and Pazin.
 Come to explore these wonderful fortresses.

 …in Split…